 Folding long-sleeved shirts is very similar to folding your other shirts with the exception that we need to take care of the long sleeves as well.

-There are generally 3 ways to fold these shirts: The file-fold which is fast and can help organize and save some pace, then there is the roll which is very wrinkle-resistant and also fast to do, lastly there is the ranger-roll which will save a lot of space, but it is a little bit more tricky.
+Then there is the simple roll which is very wrinkle-resistant and also fast to do, lastly, there is the ranger roll style which will save a lot of space, but it is a little bit more tricky.

 File-Folding Long-Sleeved Shirts Neatly

-Essentially this folds aim is to fold the shirt down neatly and allow it to stand with the tall side facing up instead of laying down.
+Essentially, the aim of this fold is to fold the shirt down neatly and allow it to stand with the tall side facing up instead of lying down.

 I have added step-by-step illustrations on how to perform this fold below, but you can also check out the video embedded above if you prefer.

-- Fold in both arms over to the oposite side so that the second one folded entirely overlaps the first.
+2. Fold both arms over to the opposite side so that the second one folded entirely overlaps the first.

-- From the left side, fold the shirt in 1/3 of it’s total width
+3. From the left side, fold the shirt in 1/3 of its total width

 Folding Long-Sleeved Shirts to Save Space